zeroc-ice/ice-builder-ant/README.md

 </target>
 ```

-This invocation of the `Slice2FreezeJTask` enables the ice option because the generated Freeze map relies on a type that is defined in an Ice namespace and therefore loads the Slice file `BuiltinSequences.ice` directly.
+This invocation of the `slicefreezej` task enables the `ice` option because the generated Freeze map relies on a type that is defined in the `Ice` module and therefore loads the Slice file `BuiltinSequences.ice` directly.

+## When do the `slice2java` and `slice2freezej` tasks recompile Slice files?

+The tasks minimize recompilation by keeping track of dependencies between Slice files.
+For example, `A.ice` depends on `B.ice` and `C.ice` when `A.ice` includes `B.ice` and `B.ice` includes `C.ice`.
+Each task stores this information in a file named `.depend` in the output directory and updates these dependencies after each compilation.
+(You can also specify a different name for this file using a task parameter.)

+Note that the tasks do not keep track of the Java source files generated from the Slices files.
+Consequently, removing the generated Java source files does not trigger a recompilation of the Slice file.
+In fact, a task compiles a Slice file only when any of the following conditions are true:

+* The `.depend` file does not exist.
+* The `.depend` file does not contain any information for this Slice file.
+* The modification time of this Slice file is later than the modification time of the `.depend` file.
+* This Slice file includes another Slice file that is eligible for (re)compilation.

+The simplest way to force the tasks to recompile all of your Slice files is to remove the `.depend` file.